chrsan/css-selectors-scala/README.md

 This project uses [SBT](http://www.scala-sbt.org/) as its build tool.

-## Use this project as a dependency
+To use this project as a dependency add `chrsan.github.com/maven` as a repository for now.

-The artifacts for this project can be found at `chrsan.github.com/maven`.

 ```scala
 "se.fishtank" % "css-selectors-scala" % version
 ```

+The versions available can be found in the repo or by looking at the tags for this project.

 [scala]:http://scala-lang.org/